 Important Notes for Admins:

-On the Employee Invite page, under Employment Details, there is an area available for "Add'l Rate and Basis Notes".
+- On the Employee Invite, under Employment Details, there is an area available for "Add'l Rate and Basis Notes" (see image below).
 Admins should feel free to include an explanation of how an employee's hourly rate translates to a guarantee.

 Here's to educating the crew and paying people correctly!